Unleash/unleash/website/docs/contributing/ADRs.md

 ## Introduction {#introduction}

 Architectural decision records are a record of design decisions we have made in the past because we belived they would help our code quality over time.
-Any ADR can be challenged, but two conditions must be met to change an ADR: (1) The proposed solution must provide a tangible benefit in terms of code quality, and (2) the proposed solutions benefit must be worth retroactively refitted to the entire codebase.
-One such example is the decision to re-write unleash to typescript.
+Any ADR can be challenged, but two conditions must be met to change an ADR:
+1. The proposed solution must provide a tangible benefit in terms of code quality.
+2. The benefits of the proposed solution must outweigh the effort of retroactively changing the entire codebase.
+One such example is the decision to re-write Unleash to TypeScript.

 ## Crosscutting ADRs